highlights of operations

 marketing and retail

 Chevron has nearly 700 Caltex® service stations in the Philippines.
-We sell a range of petroleum products, including Caltex with Techron® gasoline, Caltex Diesel with Techron D™, kerosene and jet fuel.
+We sell a range of petroleum products, including Caltex with Techron® gasoline, Caltex Diesel with Techron D™, kerosene, lubricants and fuel additives.

 Chevron has 20 supply facilities in the Philippines, including major terminals and depots.
 Our import terminal in San Pascual, Batangas, forms the hub of our transportation and supply operations in the Philippines.
 Chevron also provides jet fuel for airlines at Ninoy Aquino International Airport.